 We currently manufacture our proprietary microfluidic channels at our San Diego facility and intend to continue to do so.
 We believe we currently have adequate manufacturing capacity for our microfluidic channels.
 If demand for our current assays and our planned future assays increases significantly, we will need to either expand our manufacturing capabilities or outsource to other manufacturers.
 If we or third party manufacturers engaged by us fail to manufacture and deliver our microfluidic channels or certain reagents in a timely manner, our relationships with our customers could be seriously harmed.
-We cannot assure you that manufacturing capabilities and maintain quality control in a timely manner or at commercially reasonable costs.
+We cannot assure you that manufacturing or quality control problems will not arise as we attempt to increase the production of our microfluidic channels or reagents or that we can increase our manufacturing capabilities and maintain quality control in a timely manner or at commercially reasonable costs.
 If we cannot manufacture our microfluidic channels consistently on a timely basis because of these or other factors, it could have a significant negative impact on our ability to perform assays and generate revenues.